simpletext-madics/2025/index.md

 ## Acknowledgement

 SimpleText is supported by the French research network on Big Data - Data Science [MADICS](https://www.madics.fr/).
 This research was funded, in whole or in part, by the French National Research Agency (ANR) under the project [ANR-22-CE23-0019-01](https://anr.fr/Project-ANR-22-CE23-0019).
-SimpleText's SOTA Task is jointly supported by the [NFDI4DataScience initiative](https://www.nfdi4datascience.de/) (DFG, German Research Foundation, Grant ID: 460234259) and the [SCINEXT project](https://scinext-project.github.io/) (BMBF, German Federal Ministry of Education and Research, Grant ID: 01lS22070)

 ## References